Osan Air Base Korea Military Defense Lawyers

 Unlike most military defense lawyers or your appointed Army, Navy, Air Force, or Marine Corps defense attorney, accepting a plea is not something we often do.
 When defense law firms take a case, our defense counsel compel the prosecution to present the entire file and prove their case.
 We take almost every charge to a jury trial and fight the allegations in front of a military jury.

 Gonzalez & Waddington will not outsource your case to a third party, and we will not power you into pleading guilty at the last minute.
-Our military defense lawyers have successfully fought court-martial proceedings and ADSEP boards in the US and worldwide.
+Our military lawyers have successfully fought court-martial proceedings and ADSEP boards in the US and worldwide.

 Osan Air Base Criminal Defense Attorneys